Expanding My Academic Horizons with GOA

 Self-Advocacy in an Online Learning Space

-Within the many courses through GOA, I never felt like I was stranded; I could always reach out to my site director, GOA course instructor, and peers within the course for support.
-In fact, I could regularly sign-up for Zoom meetings with my instructor to clarify instructions for an assignment or ask specific questions, like I frequently did during my CS Java course, or schedule a meeting with my site director for assistance regarding time-management and schoolwork.
+Within the many courses through GOA, I never felt like I was stranded; I could always reach out to my site director, GOA teacher, and peers within the course for support.
+In fact, I could regularly sign-up for Zoom meetings with my teacher to clarify instructions for an assignment or ask specific questions, like I frequently did during my CS Java course, or schedule a meeting with my site director for assistance regarding time-management and schoolwork.

 Student discussion and reflection assignments were also crucial in developing self-advocacy skills.
 Through various self-assessments and reflection opportunities offered in all of my GOA courses, I was able to evaluate my mastery in core competencies, such as the ability to curate content relevant to world issues.
 Whether through a quick check-in assignment or the weekly GOA student support email notifications, I was able to maintain my Canvas presence and engage with course material consistently, furthering my understanding.